Reuben Herbert

 He left Suffolk at the end of the 1986 season, but joined Hertfordshire the following season.
 He made his Minor Counties Championship debut for Hertfordshire against Lincolnshire.
 Herbert played 8 further Minor Counties Championship matches that season, the last of which came against Cumberland.
 He made a single List A appearance for Hertfordshire in the 1987 NatWest Trophy against Surrey.
 Opening the batting in this match, he scored 37 runs before being dismissed by Sylvester Clarke.
 With the ball, he took the wicket of Grahame Clinton for the cost of 36 runs from 11 overs.
 He once again played for the Minor Counties in 1987, appearing in 4 matches in that seasons Benson & Hedges Cup.
 Herbert made a total of 8 List A appearances for the Minor Counties, scoring 106 runs at an average of 15.14, with a high score of 26 not out.
 With the ball, he took 6 wickets at an average of 46.50, with best figures of 3/26.

-He also played club cricket for Orsett and Westcliff Cricket club in the Essex Premier League, where he captained before retiring in 1988 to have a very successful business career in South Yorkshire.
+He also played club cricket for Orsett and Westcliff Cricket club in the Essex Premier League, where he captained before retiring in 1988 to have a business career in South Yorkshire.